manigandham/bulkredirects/README.md

 # Bulk Redirects

 Serve multiple redirects from a single text config file.
-This is based on the `_redirects` format from [Netlify](https://docs.netlify.com/routing/redirects/#syntax-for-the-redirects-file).
+Based on the `_redirects` format from [Netlify](https://docs.netlify.com/routing/redirects/#syntax-for-the-redirects-file).

 Built for `net6.0`, `net5.0`, `netcoreapp3.1`.